Here is a quick introduction to npm:

 These are just a few examples of ways developers use npm.
 If you'd like to add a bullet point, comment here.

 Now that you know what npm is, and a bit about how to use it, it's time to get started.
-Install npm.
-We look forward to seeing what you will create!

-Last modified January 31, 2018 Found a typo?
+Last modified March 21, 2018 Found a typo?
 Send a pull request!